pdrb/mamescraper/README.rst

 ::

-    Usage: mamescraper [options]
+    Usage: mamescraper.py [options]

     scrap mame games information and images from 'mame.bigode.net' or 'adb.arcadeitalia.net'

     Options:
     --version           show program's version number and exit -h, --help          show this help message and exit -a, --append        scrap only missing roms from output file and append it to the file (default: disabled)
-    -d ROMS_DIR     directory containing the games (default: current directory) -f FORMAT       file format of the games: 'zip' or '7z' (default: zip) -i IMAGES       images type: 'mixed', 'title' or 'flyer' - mixed will download a flyer and fallback to title if a flyer is not found (default: mixed)
+    -d ROMS_DIR         directory containing the games (default: current directory)
+    -e IMAGES_DIR_NAME  directory name to download the images (default: images) -f FORMAT           file format of the games: 'zip' or '7z' (default: zip) -i IMAGES           images type: 'mixed', 'title' or 'flyer' - mixed will download a flyer and fallback to title if a flyer is not found (default: mixed)
-    -o OUTPUT_FILE  the xml file that will be created (default: gamelist.xml) -s SOURCE       information and images source: 'bigode' or 'adb' (default: bigode)
+    -o OUTPUT_FILE      the xml file that will be created (default: gamelist.xml)
+    -s SOURCE           information and images source: 'bigode' or 'adb' (default: bigode)
     -w WORKERS          number of workers threads to use (default: 5)

 Examples
 --------